-Fooks was commissioned lieutenant on 20 June 1765, but whilst he was temporarily commanding the brig Hunter 10 for Commander Thomas Mackenzie the vessel was captured by two American privateers off Boston on 23 November 1775.
+He was in temporary command of the brig Hunter 10 for Commander Thomas Mackenzie when this vessel was captured by two American privateers off Boston on 23 November 1775.
 The Hunter was retaken a day later by the Greyhound 28, Captain Archibald Dickson.

 Promoted commander on 17 July 1776, he recommissioned the Favorite 16 and sailed for the Leeward Islands in November.
 During the autumn of 1777 he was sent on a mission to Trinidad to request that the Spanish hand over a Corsican pirate who had fled there with a number of slaves stolen from Tobago.
 Later in the year he was serving at Antigua, and he remained on the Leeward Islands station with the Favourite through to 1779.

 Fooks was posted captain of the recently arrived Deal Castle 24 in the Leeward Islands on 14 May 1779 by Vice-Admiral Hon.
 John Byron, and he commanded her at the Battle of Martinique on 17 April 1780.
 Following Admiral Sir George Rodney’s reorganisation of his captains three days later, Fooks joined the Greyhound 28 and commanded her in the subsequent Leeward Islands campaign from May-July.
 He retained the Greyhound on that station until the following February when he returned to England with the newly promoted Rear-Admiral Sir Chaloner Ogle, reaching Portsmouth on 11 April after a five-week passage.